nvirth/BookTera/Helpers/Diagrams/SpeedTests/readme.md

 Speed tests: ASP.NET MVC 4 vs Play
 ==================================

-Here you can see diagrams with speed tests of the 2 web applications.
+Here you can see diagrams with speed test results of the 2 web applications.
 They use the same backand, (mostly) the same JS and image resources; so they only differ in the web UI layer - so only in the web framework used to serve the resources, calculate the html responses, and so. <br />
 That's why IMHO this measurement is valid.

 You can see the measurement's sketches in the [SpeedTestData.xlsx][SpeedTestData xlsx]